 Dropsy must be noticed and treated promptly, as to avoid death.
 It is important to catch the infection in its early stages because it strengthens the likelihood of survival and recovery.
 Treating dropsy in your betta fish may not necessarily be an easy task; however, it is possible.

-- Quarantine the affected fish: It is essential to quarantine the affected fish to another aquarium or tank, so as not to spread the infection to other fish that may sharing the aquarium with them.
+- Quarantine the affected fish: It is essential to quarantine the affected fish to another aquarium or tank, so as not to spread the infection to other fish that may be sharing the aquarium with them.
 First, set up your quarantine aquarium or tank.
 Then place your affected betta fish in a plastic bag with some of the water from its original tank.
 Let your betta fish in the bag float in the quarantine tank for approximately 20 minutes.
 This will allow your betta fish to acclimate to the new tank and reduce stress.

 - Add salt to the tank: Once the affected fish has been moved to another tank, the first step is to add 1 teaspoon of aquarium salt per gallon of water in the tank.
 Aquarium salt may be purchased at your local pet store or online.
 The salt in the freshwater will facilitate osmotic balance in your betta fish.
 As the water salinity becomes closer to your betta fish’s blood salinity, the excess water causing dropsy is slowly depleted.
-However, adding more much salt than the recommended ratio will exacerbate your betta fish’s poor health.
+However, adding more salt than the recommended ratio will exacerbate your betta fish’s poor health.
 It is also important to keep the temporary aquarium or tank extremely clean.
 This helps promote health and recovery for your fish.
 This process reduces stress and is medicinal.
 It eliminates parasites known as ectoparasites, as well as ridding excess water accumulated in the fish.
 This can take up to ten days, and the fish must be monitored closely for any behavioral and physical changes.

 - Use antibiotics if required: However, if there have been no noticeable improvements within a few days, the next step is to provide your betta fish with antibiotics, such as amoxicillin and other medicines made specifically for fish.
 This can be administered via food or by placing it in the water.